-Thanks a lot to voluntaries from Traducteurs Sans Frontières (Translators Without BoardersBorders) who made the publication of anan English version of this report possible and also to the "Qualité Traduction" (Translation quality) service from the International network Direction of Médecins du Monde (Doctors of the World).
-Thanks to be harmonization of this report is due to M Peter Cummings of PLC Translation and Educational Services for the harmonization of this report.
+Thanks a lot to voluntaries from Traducteurs Sans Frontières (Translators Without Borders) who made the publication of an English version of this report possible and also to the "Qualité Traduction" (Translation quality) service from the International network Direction of Médecins du Monde (Doctors of the World).
+Thanks to M Peter Cummings of PLC Translation and Educational Services for the harmonization of this report.